Cortisol Testing: How to Diagnose and Treat Adrenal Issues

 What is Cortisol & Why do we care about your levels so much?

-Cortisol is a hormone involved in many different function in the body (many we will go over today).
+Cortisol is a hormone involved in many different functions in the body (many we will go over today).

 High levels of cortisol cause problems by itself and may lead to the signs and symptoms of adrenal fatigue.